 Animation is a very collaborative process “At script I came with an idea that was a bit more elaborate.
 Then we went into the writer’s room and myself and Leo Crowley tore it apart and pieced it back together.
 We settled on the path that it would be Alma and we worked together on the art direction and then we worked on the colour palette.You get input from all of the artists that work on it, even the background artists that we got in.
 You give direction but it’s not exactly what you have in your mind’s eye, but then something amazing comes out of that.
 Likewise, with the animation, you might get characters behaving slightly differently than you had them behaving.
 It’s a very collaborative process when you’re working with artists that contribute to every frame that is in the film.”

-Departure plays as part of the New Irish Shorts 7 programme, which will world premiere the shorts backed by the Irish Film Board on Saturday, July 15th in the Town Hall Theatre at 12pm.
+Departure plays as part of the New Irish Shorts 7 programme, which will world premiere the shorts backed by the The Irish Film Board (IFB) is the national development agency for Irish filmmaking and the Irish film, television and animation industry, investing in talent, creativity and enterprise...
+More on Saturday, July 15th in the Town Hall Theatre at 12pm.